-Once a rancher obtains a grazing permit, they only have to pay $1.35 per month per animal to graze their livestock on public lands.
-(This amount is adjusted slightly every year.)
+Once a rancher obtains a grazing permit, they only have to pay a ridiculously low grazing fee per animal per month to graze their livestock on their allotment.
+(This amount is adjusted slightly every year.
+It was set at only $1.35 per month for 2019.)
 They only have to pay for the animals that are actually using the land, not the permitted number of animals.
 And the agencies usually take their word on the number they’re grazing.
 Not only is this a below market grazing fee, but it doesn’t come close to generating enough revenue to appropriately manage livestock grazing on federal lands.

 Arizona’s Prescott National Forest, for example, encompasses about 1.25 million acres, and the vast majority of it is permitted for livestock grazing.
 According to Forest Service officials, the Prescott only collects about $110,000 in grazing fees per year, and only half of that money, or about $55,000, is returned to the forest’s range betterment fund to help manage livestock grazing across the entire forest.
 But with the cost of a new livestock-watering site running at about $15,000, and new livestock fencing going for at least $1,000 per mile, it’s easy to see that the forest can’t afford to get a lot done.